-The section describes the recommended workflows for constructing and working with models in the IDAES framework.
+The section describes the recommended workflows for constructing and working with models on the IDAES Integrated Platform.
 Below is the list of the documented workflows.

 General Workflow

 While IDAES offers significant freedom in how users write their models, they are encouraged to follow this general workflow in order to make it easier for others to follow their code.